I7-Examples/When-in-Rome-1/docs/source.txt

 Understand "breathe" or "inhale" or "exhale" as a mistake ("You are still able to get some breath, yes.").

 Instead of asking someone for something, try asking the noun to try giving the second noun to the player.

-Instead of the girl trying asking for help, try asking the girl for vague help.

 Instead of waiting in the presence of the creature when Getting handbag is happening: say "You try holding very still, the way snake victims are supposed to.
 Perhaps your tormentor will think you have died and lose interest in twisting your head off, which seems to be its current obsession."